-Applications are open for awards from the ACS Division of Computers in Chemistry and the National Institute of Computational Sciences (NICS), to be awarded at the Indianapolis, Indiana September 8-12, 2013 national meeting.
+Applications are open for the Peter Kollman Graduate Award in Supercomputing, given by the ACS Division of Computers in Chemistry and sponsored by the National Center for Supercomputing Applications (NCSA), to be awarded at the Fall 2016 Philadelphia, PA ACS National Meeting.

-The ACS Peter Kollman Graduate Award in Supercomputing has been created to provide supercomputer resources to outstanding students in the early stages of their graduate career, particularly for projects that need high performance computing resources for their chemistry-related project.
+The ACS Peter Kollman Graduate Award in Supercomputing was created to provide supercomputer resources to outstanding students in the early stages of their graduate career, particularly for projects that need high performance computing resources for their chemistry-related project.
 Those eligible for the award are graduate students in good standing who are carrying out research in the broadly defined area of computational chemistry.
-Winners (or their adviser, if necessary) will be the Principal Investigator of a new account on the “kraken” Cray XT5 supercomputer at the National Institute of Computational Sciences (NICS), with an allocation of computing time to support the project.
-For information about kraken, see http://www.nics.tennessee.edu/computing-resources/kraken.
-Allocations will be determined based on the requested amount and consideration of resource availability.
+Winners (or their adviser, if necessary) will receive an allocation on the Blue Waters resource at NCSA to support the project.
+For more information about NCSA, please visit http://www.ncsa.illinois.edu/.

-The application deadline is 5pm EDT on Wednesday, March 20, 2013.
 Applicants will receive email confirmation of receipt of materials.
-If you do not receive confirmation by March 20th, please contact the organizer immediately by telephone (see below).
+If you do not receive confirmation by March 28th, please contact the organizer immediately by telephone (see below).

 Winners are encouraged but not required to present their work within the COMP program at the meeting, either in oral or poster format.
-If you want to present your work in an oral or poster presentation, you must also submit your abstract using the ACS PACS system, prior to the PACS deadline.
+If you want to present your work in an oral or poster presentation, you must also submit your abstract using the ACS MAPSsystem, prior to the ACS deadline.
 Application for the supercomputing award does not constitute an application for a presentation.

 For additional information, contact: